ycui1984/py2048/README.md

     wget https://raw.githubusercontent.com/ralphembree/py2048/master/install.sh -q -O - | bash

+This will put the executable file in /usr/bin.
+To run the program, simply type py2048 into the command prompt.

 ##Features
 * There is an undo button.
 You can guess what it does.
 * You can save your game to a file and open it later.